ClearTax/jira-lint/README.md

 `jira-lint` will automatically label PRs with:

-- A _team name_ label based on the Jira Project name (the project the issue belongs to).
-For example, if your project name is `Escher POD` then it will add `escher` as a label.
+- A label based on the Jira Project name (the project the issue belongs to).
+For example, if your project name is `Escher` then it will add `escher` as a label.
 - `HOTFIX-PROD` - if the PR is raised against `production-release`.
 - `HOTFIX-PRE-PROD` - if the PR is raised against `release/v*`.
 - Jira issue type ([based on your project](https://confluence.atlassian.com/adminjiracloud/issue-types-844500742.html)).